No player should be denied the opportunity to play because of financial need.

 Pima County Junior Soccer League Financial Assistance Request Form

-2015 Federal Income Tax Return, pages 1 & 2 (Form 1040) for all family members residing with the applicant and/or all guardians or family members providing financial support to the applicant.
+2016 Federal Income Tax Return and all related schedules, for all family members residing with the applicant and/or all guardians or family members providing financial support to the applicant.
+In some cases, additional documentation (e.g., other tax forms, W-2's, etc.) may also be required for TSA to make a determination of the family's financial status.

 **All forms must be submitted and filled out completely or your application will not be processed.